9 Ways to Improve Your Dog’s Mental Health

 Obedience training isn’t only for overly excitable dogs.
 It can help any pup–especially when it comes to mental health!
 To be healthy overall, any dog needs mental stimulation, and obedience training is a great way to do this on a daily basis.
 Again, your dog will be at his happiest when he feels like he’s completing a job, and what better way to reward him than through simple, learned behaviour?
 Remember, all dogs can learn, but some might take longer than others.
 Don’t give up – obedience training is the perfect opportunity to form an even stronger bond with pupper.

 For your pup, being stress-free is the first step to positive mental health.
 It’s natural for many dogs to feel frightened in unknown situations, like during a storm or when a car alarm goes off, for example.
 Even something as simple as you leaving the house may trigger anxiety in your dog.
 Fortunately, there are a few ways to combat your dog’s stress and anxiety.
 An anxiety vest might be just what pupper needs to remain calm and feel secure during a scary situation.
 There are hundreds of anxiety vest brands available today, so speak with a trusted veterinarian to see if they have a go-to.

 Improving your dog’s mental health is easy!

 Keeping pupper mentally healthy is just as important as keeping him physically healthy.
 All it takes is introducing new foods into his diet, in addition to some mentally stimulating activity.
 Lyka’s complete meal bowls are tailored to your dog’s unique needs, and they’re full of nutrients that will make sure pupper is properly enriched and thriving!
-Try out our 7-day starter box today.
+Try out our Starter Box today.